JohnsonL111/Concentration-Memory-Card-Game/README.md

 # concentration
-concentration card game played on the terminal
+# Credits to: CMPT-125: Intro to Programming II Assignment 4.
 <p>&nbsp;</p>
-Credits to: CMPT-125: Intro to Programming II Assignment 4.
+ concentration card game played on the terminal